What Do Criminal Investigator or Special Agent Do?

 |District of Columbia||$122,460|

-Tools & Technologies Used by Criminal Investigators and Special Agents
+What Tools & Technology do Criminal Investigators and Special Agents Use?

 - Microsoft Excel